DaFalafels/CSharpSummaryReport/README.md

 # CSharpSummaryReport
-### This program analyzes sales data from an CSV file (CodeChallenge.csv), and produces a summary report.
+### This program analyzes sales data from a CSV file (CodeChallenge.csv), and produces a summary report.
 The CSV file contains the following columns:

 **Date:** The date of the sale. (format: YYYY-MM-DD)